 The gray envelope was custom lined using a recent favorite photo of Lucas “reading” a newspaper.
 I also designed custom wraparound address labels and a directions card with another photo of Lucas lining up his cars and counting them.

-Thanks so much Ashley!
+Thanks so much Lisa!
+And happy birthday Lucas!

 Good on Paper is a member of the Designer Rolodex – you can see more of Lisa’s amazing work right here!

 I’m definitely looking forward to all the fun birthday party invitations in Sophie’s future, and these adorable invitations (all the way from Holland!) are making me even more excited!
 Elisa from Little Inks created these invitations for her daughter Maia’s 3rd birthday party, incorporating an adorable illustration of Maia as a princess and a giant neon pink balloon.
 Too cute!

 From Elisa: Like many little girls, Maia was turning 3 years old and wanted to have a Princess-themed birthday party.
 As much as I knew she would love it, I just couldn’t bring myself to use one of the Disney Princess invitations!
 I tried to incorporate some of the things that I knew she would love into the design, but also something that I would be happy to keep as a nice memento.
 Her little friends seemed quite happy to receive their invitations (one even slept with hers), so I was hoping that maybe other people might enjoy seeing them too.

 The design includes hand lettering by me and the little drawing is my doodle of Maia holding her birthday balloon and her favorite toy/stuffy.
 The invitations are letterpress printed on Original Crown Mill 280 grams cream stock using neon pink and black ink using an Asbern ADR-1 Proof Press.